Shuyang19/PHYS_139_project/Proposal.md

  - Introduction:

 In this project, we propose an advanced algorithm based on an interaction network to identify high-transverse-momentum Higgs bosons decaying to bottom quark-antiquark pairs and distinguish them from ordinary jets that arise from quark and gluon interactions at short distances.

+(interaction network(IN) were designed to learn complex pairwise relationships between physical objects represented as nodes in a graph.)

 Our approach models the jet as a combination of particle-to-particle and particle-to-vertex interactions, allowing for a detailed representation of the jet substructure.

 The algorithm's inputs include features of the reconstructed charged particles within a jet and the secondary vertices associated with these particles.
 By describing the jet shower through these interactions, the model is trained to learn a jet representation optimized for the classification task.
 The training is performed on simulated datasets of realistic LHC collisions provided by the CMS Collaboration through the CERN Open Data Portal.